Turf Ponies

 Comet remained in Westmorland and was used on the local stock (Richardson).

 Comet II was bred by William Hully and could trot a mile in three minutes.
-William Hully bred Hackney or trotting galloway types from Comet II, and one of them, Daddy's Lad, was at stud at Great Musgrave near Kirkby Stephen for the season 1908, and later exported to Argentina.
+William Hully bred used him to breed Hackney or trotting galloway types, and one of them, Daddy's Lad, was at stud at Great Musgrave near Kirkby Stephen for the season 1908, and later exported to Argentina.
 Mr Hully also bred Fells that won local show classes in Westmorland in 1903.
 The family has bred Dales ponies up to the present day.

 Several Linnel Fell ponies traced back to Daddy's Lad, eg Linnel Boy and Linnel Lingcropper.
 R B Charlton (1952) remarked that Comet's descendants inherited his energy, soundness and stamina.
 However, there could be a down side to this bloodline, as some of "the Comet horses" were also known to be "a bit crackers".
 One ran away in harness into Orton with Bell's grandson at the reins; just outside the shop, it ran into the back of a wagon and killed itself.